Buprenorphine/ naloxone film

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of buprenorphine/naloxone film:

-Store buprenorphine/naloxone film at 77 degrees F (25 degrees C).
-Brief storage at temperatures between 59 and 86 degrees F (15 and 30 degrees C) is permitted.
+Store buprenorphine/naloxone film at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
+Do not freeze.
 Store in the original package, away from heat, moisture, and light.
 Do not store in the bathroom.
-Do not use if the foil pouch has been opened.
+Do not use if the foil pouch has been damaged.
 Keep buprenorphine/naloxone film out of the reach of children and away from pets.

 - If you have any questions about buprenorphine/naloxone film, please talk with your doctor, pharmacist, or other health care provider.